 Twentythirtysomething Book Club (T.T.B.C.)

-We are a fiction and nonfiction book group for local readers between ages 21 and 35, and we meet every month at a bar located in or near Georgetown.
-For more information, including meeting dates and locations, check out our Meetup page or email email@example.com or firstname.lastname@example.org.
+We are a fiction and nonfiction book group for local readers ages 21+, and we meet every month at a bar located in or near Georgetown.
+For more information, including meeting dates and locations, email firstname.lastname@example.org or email@example.com or find us on Facebook.

 West End Book Club

 This club meets at the West End Neighborhood Library the third Tuesday of every month.
 Call 202-724-8707 for more information.